Fidens – from startup to medical innovation leader in Kaunas

 In general, I believe that participation in such programs is a very positive experience for new companies: it is only through the selection stages that you will acquire the necessary experience, which will be very useful later when you seek to attract serious investments.
 I made sure myself that the commission of the “Kaunas startups” is both experienced and able to provide consultations and advise.

-How to evaluate the renewed program of “Kaunas startups”?
+How to evaluate the renewed program of “Kaunastic Startups”?

 After looking at the new program of “Kaunas startups”, I see that there is a planned mentoring – a help from professionals who can help determine the direction, share experiences.
 This, I believe, should be a tremendous help to new businesses and startups.
 Particularly, let’s say, students who do not have their own business or work experience: the mentor will undoubtedly dot all the i’s and emphasize the points that make inexperienced businesses fail quickly.

-Both mentoring and company acceleration, as envisaged in the renewed “Kaunas startups” program, show that this tool for promoting entrepreneurship will be an invaluable help for young people who need knowledge of how to develop their business and how to turn their dream startup into a genuine operating company.
+Both mentoring and company acceleration, as envisaged in the renewed “Kaunastic Startups” program, show that this tool for promoting entrepreneurship will be an invaluable help for young people who need knowledge of how to develop their business and how to turn their dream startup into a genuine operating company.